kkolodziejczak/XamarinIoCNavigation/README.md

 `Xamarin.BetterNavigation.Forms` contains implementation of navigation service that is used to navigate inside your application.

-`Xamarin.BetterNavigation.Core` have `INavigationService` interface to use insiade your libary that doesn't have reference to Xamarin.
+`Xamarin.BetterNavigation.Core` have `INavigationService` interface to use inside your libary that doesn't have reference to Xamarin.
 This helps to keep all references to minimum and invert dependencies of navigation in code.

 ### Basic usage ###
 To use `NavigationService` you need to have Xamarin `NavigationPage` from it you can get `INavigation` property that is used to navigate through application.
 After that you need to create class that implements `Xamarin.BetterNavigation.Forms.IPageLocator` interface.
 This class converts strings to Xamarin `Page`'s.
-### Page Locator class ###
+### Page Locator ###
-Sample PageLocator.
-You can create it as complicated as you want.
 ##### TestDI.Common.PageLocator.cs #####
 ```C#
 public class PageLocator : IPageLocator